lucasdegeus/braneWorldmap/readme.md

 ```

 ## Notes
-Countries and values are matched using their index where blank countries receive a value of 0.
-Lowest value in the array is represented using the color red and highest value is represented by green.
+Countries and values are matched using their index.
+Lowest value in the array is represented using the color red, highest value by green and missing countries by grey.
 These values can be positive, negative, floats or integers.

 Countries should be provided with names according to this list: